 To identify any college funding shortfall, we recommend a family create a four-year cash flow analysis of college costs and expenses.
 This approach will improve your ability to implement a debt structuring plan and engage your child in the estimated cost of their college education.

 Part of this analysis must include reviewing the various student loan repayment methods and identifying whether loan forgiveness is an option.
-Because federal student loans are easy to obtain, students often do not realize the number of loans necessary to pay for college or the impact this debt will have on their life when they graduate.
+Because federal student loans are easy to obtain, students often need to realize the number of loans necessary to pay for college and the impact this debt will have on their lives when they graduate.
 Your student debt structure will determine your loan repayment and forgiveness options.

-All this can affect what their financial life will look like after graduation.
-Having a student loan discussion as your child enters college will better prepare your child for the economic realities of the world after graduation.
+All this can affect their financial life after graduation.
+Discussing student loans as your child enters college will better prepare your child for the economic realities of the world after graduation.

 Preventing Excessive Student Debt